You’re building your email list, right?

 Example of opt-in link.

-This way, you can mention your bonus when it’s most appropriate.
+This lets you pitch the bonus exactly when it’s most relevant.

 Option 3.
 The About page